nmathewson/walking-onions-wip/specs/02-endives-and-snips.md

 We assume two hash functions here: `H_leaf()` to be used with leaf items, and `H_node()` to be used with intermediate nodes.
-These functions are parameterized with a path through the tree, with a nonce, and with the lifespan of the object to be signed.
+These functions are parameterized with a path through the tree, with the lifespan of the object to be signed, and with a nonce.

 To validate the authentication on a SNIP, the client proceeds as follows: